kiily/react-ts-pwa-ionic-capacitor/.github/README.md

 `META_LONG_TITLE` --> the long title for the app in `manifest.json`.

-Lastly, don't forget to change the relevant fields in `package.json` and in `capacitor.confid.json`
+Lastly, don't forget to change the relevant fields in `package.json`, `capacitor.confid.json` and `ionic.config.json`

 ```
 "appId": "com.example.app",